On the Complexity of the Succinct State Local Hamiltonian Problem: Introduction

+To achieve our result, we examine the representation of succinct states, constructing complex structures from simpler cases through a systematic, compositional approach.
+We introduce new succinct-state encodings based on algebraic representations of complex numbers, extending beyond the rational succinct states of Ref.~\cite{jiang2025local}.
+This allows us to characterise the succinct structure of Feynman-Kitaev circuit-Hamiltonian ground states~\cite{kitaev2002classical} and bring new classes of Hamiltonians into the \clw{MA}{complete} regime.
+The rational-amplitude framework of Ref.~\cite{jiang2025local} does not apply to general circuits or to the $2$-local reduction we perform; our approach overcomes this limitation.
+Moreover, we prove that each required component can be computed efficiently by classical algorithms while preserving the succinct structure throughout, thus providing a faithful polynomial-time reduction.

-We propose two complementary approaches for reducing locality.
-The first builds on the clock construction of Kempe and Regev~\cite{KR03}, adding penalties for illegal clock states and decoupling two clock qubits from propagation terms.
-This adaptation reduces the locality of the succinct problem to four.
-The second approach decomposes reversible circuits, assumed to be composed of Toffoli gates, into Clifford + $T$ gates.
-The gate set $\{\Gate{Cnot}, \Gate{Had}, T\}$ is sufficient to reduce the locality to three.
-For circuits over this gate set, the reductions proving \clw{MA}{hardness} extends to general Hamiltonians.
-However, it does not apply to real or stoquastic Hamiltonians.
-Our results prove the \clw{MA}{completeness} of the problem is retained for a locality of three.
-Beyond this, we are unable to produce a reduction without compromising the complexity or the underlying structure of the problem.
+We propose two complementary approaches for reducing locality to three.
+The first builds on the clock construction of Kempe and Regev~\cite{kempe2003local}, adding penalties for illegal clock states and decoupling two clock qubits from propagation terms.
+The second decomposes reversible circuits into \emph{structured} Clifford$+T$ circuits over the gate set $\{\Gate{Cnot}, \Gate{Had}, T\}$; this suffices to reduce locality to three while extending \clw{MA}{hardness} to general Hamiltonians.
+Combined with our analysis of succinct states, this yields a polynomial-time (Karp) reduction from arbitrary \clw{MA}{verification circuits} to $3$-local Hamiltonians with succinct ground states.